Catania Metro

+The Catania Metro (Metropolitana di Catania) is a rapid transit system serving the coastal city of Catania, Sicily, in Southern Italy.
+One of Italy’s seven metro systems, it is the only one in Sicily and Europe’s southernmost system.
+It was also the first metro on an island in the Mediterranean Sea, and is now one of two, with the Palma Metro becoming the second in 2007, although it was only the sixth in a city on the Mediterranean, after Athens (1904), Barcelona (1924), Marseille (1977), Valencia (1988) and Naples (1993).

 The Catania Metro has been in operation since 27 June 1999.

 History and construction

 The section of the line between the stations of Borgo and Porto originally belonged to the Ferrovia Circumetnea narrow-gauge regional railway which opened to traffic in 1895.

 For the operation of the metro, this portion of the rail line was converted to standard gauge and mostly moved underground into a double-track 2.0 km cut-and-cover tunnel, except for the part of the route adjacent to the coast which runs on the surface for 1.8 km and which is single-tracked.
 Thus, the narrow-gauge Circumetnea railway's original terminus at Catania Porto had to be moved to Borgo due to the development of the Catania Metro.

 The Metropolitana and the Circumetnea railways are operated by the same company, which has its offices at Catania Borgo.

 Current service

 During the first years of operation, this metro suffered from poor ridership, as its former route (from 1999 to 2016) merely skirted the city centre and therefore did not reach many popular destinations.
 However, ridership increased significantly in 2017.
 The metro usually operates every day.
 Trains run every 10 minutes until 3:00 p.m. and then every 15 minutes until the end of the service, at 10 p.m.